 - Cell phone charger

-Before you leave for a trip, you should plan your travel, checking the weather and road conditions as well as your route.
-You should always give yourself extra time to drive slower.
+Before you leave for a ski vacation or a trip to Grandma’s house, you should plan your travel, checking the weather and road conditions as well as your route.
+Always give yourself extra time to drive slower.

-Once bad weather hits, AAA says, the first step to staying safe on the roads is to stay home.
-"If you really don't have to go out, don't," says Edmonds.
+Ellen Edmonds of AAA advises that once bad weather hits, the first step to staying safe on the roads is to stay home.
+"If you really don't have to go out, don't," she says.
 "Even if you can drive well in bad weather, it's better to avoid taking unnecessary risks by venturing out."

 If you must drive, know your vehicle and how it responds to the snow.
-Most vehicles have antilock brakes, which means you need to apply firm, continuous pressure when braking.
-Do not pump the brakes.
+Most vehicles have anti-lock brakes, which means you need to apply firm, continuous pressure when braking.
+Do not pump the brakes with anti-lock braking.

-Slow down!
-On slick roads, it is harder to stop your vehicle, so decrease your speed and increase your following distance.
+It can't be overstated.
+Drive to the conditions of the road, not necessarily to the speed limit.
+It is harder to stop your vehicle on slick roads, so decrease your speed and increase your following distance.
 Edmonds suggests, "Allow five to six seconds of following distance between your vehicle and any vehicle in front of you.
 This space allows you time to stop safely if the other driver brakes suddenly."

 Like stopping, accelerating is also more challenging in icy conditions.
 Apply the gas slowly to gain traction as you get started, and once you're going, don't stop if you can avoid it.
 "If you can slow down enough to keep rolling until a traffic light changes, do it," says Edmonds.
 This advice is especially true for hills, she notes.
 “There’s nothing worse than trying to get moving up a hill on an icy road.
 Get some traction going on a flat roadway before you take on the hill."

 If you do skid, don't panic.
-Dan Robinson, a storm chaser who writes the blog Storm Highway, says there are three rules to follow when you lose control:
+Dan Robinson, a storm chaser who writes for the Storm Highway blog, says there are three rules to follow when you lose control:

-When the winter weather hits, it's a good idea to enjoy it safely from home.
+When the winter weather hits, it's a good idea to enjoy it safely from home, preferably in front of a blazing fire and wrapped up in your favorite blanket.
 But if you have to venture out, be prepared and take it slowly.
-And no matter what the driving conditions, when you’re behind the wheel, remove distractions and stay alert.
+And no matter what the driving conditions, when you’re behind the wheel, avoid distracted driving and stay alert.